EMDR Therapists in Washington DC

 +8

 Hi!
-I am a Licensed Clinical Social Worker with over 20 years of experience and a Doctorate in Clinical Psychology from California Southern University.
+I am a Licensed Clinical Social Worker with over 20 years of experience and a Doctor in Clinical Psychology from California Southern University.
 I also hold a master's in clinical social work from The Catholic University of America in Washington, DC.
-My doctoral research explored how therapists integrate EMDR and Neurofeedback, which strengthened my expertise in supporting individuals living with PTSD and C-PTSD.
-I am certified in EMDR by EMDRIA and bring advanced training to help clients find healing, relief and their joy.
+My doctoral research explored how therapists integrate EMDR and Neurofeedback, which strengthened my expertise in supporting individuals living with PTSD and Complex-PTSD.
+I am certified in eye movement and desensitization and reprocessing (EMDR) by EMDRIA and bring advanced training to help clients find healing, relief and their joy.
 My focus is on creating a collaborative, compassionate space where meaningful progress can happen.
 Outside of my professional work, I am a pet lover, dancer, and enjoy time with my family.
 These parts of my life keep me grounded and approachable, and remind me of the importance of balance, connection, and joy.

 Virtual